 I remember an incident with my father where I was boasting about “being a man.”
 I don’t remember my exact words nor my age.
 However, I said something like, “I’m a man now.”
-My father immediately responded with, “You’re not a man,” and then he told me what a man is.
+My father immediately responded, “You’re not a man,” and then he told me what a man is.
 I’ll never forget that lesson, especially since it was consistent with my observations of him growing up.

 My father said that a man is a guy (male) who keeps his responsibility.
 In other words, a man is a male who is responsible.
 Another aspect of manhood that I learned from my father is that a man is himself.
 He would say something like, “be your own man.”
-My father was big on the concept of not following the crowd, i.e., not giving in to peer pressure.
+My father was big on not following the crowd, i.e., not giving in to peer pressure.

 Characteristics of a Man

 You may be surprised that there are not that many characteristics of a man.
 Here is what I think a man fundamentally is.

 - A male human being (he has male genitals and other male-specific organs)

 - Responsible – Does what he is responsible for doing (e.g., duties on his job, fatherhood, husband, etc.)

 - He Is his own man – He does not allow peer pressure, social norms, etc., to define him.

 Fundamentally a man is a male human being who does what he is responsible for doing and is not deterred by what others think of him or expect him to do or be.
 I am not suggesting that others do not influence a real man because all humans are.
 However, he does not operate by significantly factoring in what others think or expect of him.
 He “dances to the beat of his own drum.”